microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

   endpoint to each node type.
 A cluster-manifest upgrade rolls out over roughly one UD cycle.
-- **After Step 3 (moved to SFMC).** You cannot roll back to the built-in reverse proxy on SFMC — it does not exist there.
+- **After Step 3 (moved to SFMC).** You cannot roll back to the built-in reverse proxy on SFMC (it does not exist there).
 The rollback target is the previous SFRP cluster, which should remain in place (or be re-createable from ARM template) until you're confident in the SFMC cutover.